domingohui/100-days-of-code/log.md

 Can't believe I'm already halfway through the challenge!
 It seems that I'm getting used to coding a bit everyday.
 It's always nice to learn something new everyday.
 I also started looking into the [D4D project](https://github.com/Data4Democracy/internal-displacement/).
 I'm also falling in love with the idea of open-source projects.
 Working with a team brings more diverse approaches and ideas to the project.
 It's also a great chance for me to get started with NLP.

+##Day 52: March 9, 2017

+Cleaned up my D4D PR a bit.
+I also did another challenge in the Google foobar.
+TIL recursion is fun, intuitive and useful until there are thousands of stack frames.
+Optimization is possible, but much more easier to be done with an iterative approach.